Red Letter Bible - 1899, 1901 A.D.

 Previously, translators debated whether dominical words should be italicized or encapsulated with quotation marks, and both have been done.
 However, neither technique is in the original texts.
 Consequently, Klopsch, for the first time, used rubrication to emphasize dominical words that would make it visually stand out.
 Klopsch was passionate about Bible distribution, and “he wanted people to read the Bible and understand it- particularly what it says about Jesus Christ.”
 He writes, "Modern Christianity is striving zealously to draw nearer to the great Founder of the Faith.
 Setting aside mere human doctrines and theories regarding Him, it presses close to the Divine Presence, to gather from His own lips the definition of His mission to the world and His own revelation of the Father....
 The Red Letter Bible has been prepared and issued in the full conviction that it will meet the needs of the student, the worker, and the searchers after truth everywhere."
 Klopsch further explained, writing...

+The Bible they did not want you to have.
 This “Rubricated American Heritage Bible (RAHB)” is a historical work that preserves the 1901 A.D.
 Bible that almost faded into history.
 This book encapsulates the “Holy Bible: Red Letter Edition” by Louis Klopsch, the first complete Bible to emphasize Jesus Christ with rubrication.
 The RAHB provides a historical background preface and a facsimile reproduction of this Bible.
-Klopsch included the Old Testament rubrication in his Bible that emphasizes the Jewish Jesus and unveils the Messianic Christ.
-This holds eschatological and Messianic Judaism importance.
+Klopsch included the Old Testament rubrication in his Bible that emphasizes the Jewish Jesus (Yeshua) and unveils the Messianic Christ.
+This holds Christological, eschatological, and Messianic Judaism importance.
 In the New Testament, dominical words are rubricated to easily distinguish the Savior's character.
+A must-have Bible study companion that also makes a great gift.

 This Bible is a must-have companion to your Bible Study.
 Reader and study intuitive features: